Tips and tools for WordPress, Google and more

 Then select the integrated variable Client Name from.

 You can also transfer the tag for Google Ads to the server container.
-In this case, you must all Google Ads conversion tags together with the Conversion Linker ("conversion link") from the GTM web container to the GTM server container relocateThese will therefore no longer be in the web container.
+In this case, you must all Google Ads conversion tags together with the Conversion Linker („Conversion-Verknüpfung“) vom GTM Web-Container in den GTM Server-Container relocateThese will therefore no longer be in the web container.

 Meta Conversion API